BRLLNT

+Discography

 He released his first EP titled "Girl" in 2017 with featuring from Changmo, Sumin, Paul Blanco and DUVV.

-He co-produced with Anderson .Paak and Dumbfoundead in 2018 the song Like I Do by American singer Christina Aguilera from her eighth studio album Liberation.
+He co-produced with Anderson .Paak and Dumbfoundead in 2018 the song "Like I Do" by American singer Christina Aguilera from her eighth studio album Liberation.
 The single featuring GoldLink received a Grammy Award nomination for Best Rap/Sung Performance at the 61st Annual Grammy Awards, held in 2019.

+On June 24, 2018, he produced “IndiGO”, the title track of the compilation album "IM" by the Korean rapper affiliated with Indigo Music, including Justhis, Kid Milli, Noel (rapper), and Yang Hong-won (formerly known as Young B).
+The song won Hip Hop Track of the Year and Collaboration of the Year at the 2019 Korea Hip Hop Awards.

-In 2019 he produced the song 돈 Call Me (Don Call Me, in Korean Don means Money) for the Korean Rapper Yumdda which was Yumdda's first Chart Ranking song.
-This song was nominated at the Korean Music Awards for Best Hip Hop Song and at the Korea Hip-Hop Awards for Hip Hop Track of the year.
+In 2019 he produced the song "돈 Call Me" ("Don Call Me".
+In Korean 돈/Don means Money) for the Korean Rapper Yumdda which was Yumdda's first Chart Ranking song.
+This song was nominated at the Korean Music Awards for Best Hip Hop Song and the Korea Hip-Hop Awards for Hip Hop Track of the year.

-In 2019 he produced the song indiGO for the Korean Rapper JUSTHIS & KID MILI & NO:EL & Yang-Hongwon.

-Due to his tie with Soap Seoul holding his regular party called TERRITORY, he released a track named Cash featuring Paul Blanco in 2020 on their newly launched Soap Records label.
+Due to his tie with Soap Seoul holding his regular party called TERRITORY, he released a track titled "Cash" featuring Paul Blanco in 2020 on their newly launched Soap Records label.